rcrocks/TechAssessmentLaravelPHP/readme.md

 ## Running the Tests

-Fire up a terminal, navigate to the project root and issue **phpunit** .
+Fire up a terminal, navigate to the project root and run **phpunit** .